ScripturalStudies

 The Lord's Supper, Symbol or Ritual?

-By Nab & Jinane B.
+By Nab B. & Jinane B.

 March 26, 2017

-By Nab & Jinane B.
+By Nab B. & Jinane B.

 March 26, 2017

-This research paper was written and researched with the tireless support of my late beloved wife, Jinane B.
+"This research paper was written and researched with the tireless support of my late beloved wife, Jinane B."

 ........................................

-The parable of "God’s great Supper" is a spiritual supper, prepared for Gentile believers (portrayed as spiritually poor, maimed, lame, and blind).
-Jesus Christ is God's offering to sustain their lives forever.
+The parable of God's "Great Supper" is a spiritual supper, prepared for Gentile believers who are spiritually portrayed as poor, maimed, lame, and blind.
+Jesus Christ is God's offering (feast) to all who believe, to give and sustain their lives forever through Jesus Christ.

 “A certain man gave a great supper and invited many, and sent his servant at supper time to say to those who were invited, ‘Come, for all things are now ready.'
 But they all, with one accord, began to make excuses.
 The first said to him, 'I have bought a piece of ground, and I must go and see it.
 I ask you to have me excused.'
 And another said, 'I have bought five yokes of oxen, and I am going to test them.
 I ask you to have me excused.'
 Still, another said, 'I have married a wife, and therefore I cannot come.'